FAM300: Externship in Family Medicine

 FAM326: Community Medicine and Public Health Elective

-This experience will provide medical students with a diverse exposure to Community Medicine and public health in Philadelphia.
+This experience will provide medical students with a diverse exposure to community medicine and public health in Philadelphia.
 The elective can be shaped to the individual interests of the student.
 There are two primary frameworks for the elective:

-- A four-week, service-based project
+- Four-week, service-based project